Skip to main content

 When should an instalment facility be offered?

 Installment plans are effective - so why not always offer one?
-There are many reasons.
+There are many reasons for this.
 First of all, an installment plan defers payment and pushes your cash flow.

-An instalment facility is a debt collection and recovery tool - on a par with sending reminder letters, debt collection notices, using the bailiffs' court or issuing attachments.
+An installment plan is a tool for debt collection and debt recovery - on par with sending reminders, debt collection notices, using the bailiff's court or making attachments.

-So when does it make sense to use installment plans in connection with debt collection?
-There is no legally clear-cut answer to this question - and perhaps the installment plan should not be offered at all if you, your debt collection company, your lawyer or the customer himself considers that full repayment is possible - or your customer does not express a desire to do so.
+So when does it make sense to use installment plans for debt collection?
+There is no legally unambiguous answer to this question - and perhaps the installment plan should not be offered at all if you, your debt collection company, your lawyer or the customer themselves assess that full repayment is possible - or if your customer does not want it.

 An installment payment plan can be offered, for example, if your customer expresses a willingness to pay - but does not have the ability to pay the full amount - and you as the creditor, or the debtor's representative, want to accommodate this.